zsmith-dfw/TechDegree-project9/rest-api-sql-v2/README.md

 ## Use

 This API will be used in a future React application that will allow users to perform all CRUD operations themselves.
+Both courses and users can be created, read, updated, and deleted from the database.
+However, only the user assigned to that course can do this for security purposes.